 Medicare spending is highly concentrated in a small group of people who have large medical needs.
 In 2003, 52 percent of beneficiaries incurred less than \$1,000 each in Medicare costs and accounted for only 2 percent of program spending.
 Six percent of beneficiaries incurred \$25,000 or more in costs and accounted for 55 percent of spending (Kaiser 2007).

-How do the 2007 projections compare to last year's?
+How do the 2008 projections compare to last year's?

 There are no substantial changes in Medicare's financial outlook.
-The projected date of exhaustion of the Hospital Insurance Trust Fund has moved back one year (from 2018 to 2019).
-The 75-year HI deficit has increased slightly-from 3.51 percent to 3.55 percent of taxable payroll.
-Medicare spending is now projected to total 11.3 percent of GDP in 2080, compared to 11.0 percent of GDP in last year's report.
+The projected date of exhaustion of the Hospital Insurance Trust Fund is the same.
+The 75-year HI deficit has decreased slightly-from 3.55 percent to 3.54 percent of taxable payroll.
+Medicare spending is now projected to total 10.7 percent of GDP in 2080, compared to 11.3 percent of GDP in last year's report.

 Why is Medicare spending growing so rapidly?

 Medicare's spending is growing rapidly for the same reasons that private health spending is growing rapidly-increases in the cost and use of medical services.
 Much of these increases stem from advances in medical practice and technology that have enabled people to live longer and healthier lives.
 These technological advances have generally raised costs.

 Over the years, spending for Medicare enrollees has grown at about the same rate as spending for people covered by private health insurance (see Figure 2).
 Medicare's costs have grown more slowly than those of the private sector in some periods, more rapidly in others, and this pattern is likely to continue.
 This similarity in growth rates is not surprising, because Medicare aims to provide its beneficiaries with access to the same health care services and providers as the rest of the population.